Symmetries and Higher-Form Connections in Derived Differential Geometry: Introduction

 We conclude by exploring the relationship of the theory developed in this paper to higher Courant algebroids and symmetries of higher $\rmU(1)$-bundles with $p$-form connections.
 Higher Courant algebroids provide a geometric framework for unifying the diffeomorphism and higher-form gauge symmetries together with duality symmetries, as well as the different flavours of fields, in many supergravity theories.
 One can associate a higher Courant algebroid to any $(n{-}1)$-gerbe through a choice of $(n{-}1)$-form connection, extending Hitchin's generalised tangent bundle construction for $n=2$~\cite{Hitchin:2003cxu} to all $n\geqslant2$ (Remark~\ref{rem:higherCourantU1}); from this perspective, a choice of extension of the $(n{-}1)$-form connection to an $n$-form connection is a splitting of the short exact sequence of vector bundles in which the higher Courant algebroid sits.
 This association is crucial to the formulation of semi-classical flux quantization conditions in supergravity, and to higher geometric prequantization.

 Of particular relevance to the present work is that the bracket of a higher Courant algebroid has a canonical extension to a Lie $n$-algebra that naturally projects to the Lie $n$-algebra underlying the Atiyah $L_\infty$-algebroid of a corresponding $(n{-}1)$-gerbe (Theorem~\ref{prop:Linftyproj}).
 Compared to the Atiyah $L_\infty$-algebra which controls the symmetries of an $(n{-}1)$-gerbe on its own, we argue that the Courant $L_\infty$-algebra controls the symmetries of the $(n{-}1)$-gerbe which also preserve a choice of $(n{-}1)$-form connection~(Conjectures~\ref{conj:Coursym} and~\ref{conj:CourAtsym}).
 For $n=2$, similar statements were proven in~\cite{FRS}.
+Further relations of higher Courant algebroids with higher gerbes and dg geometry can be found in~\cite{LRU:TD_and_ExGeo_through_syms_of_dgMfds, Cueca:Geo_of_graded_cotangent_bundles}.

 Because in this case the objects whose deformation theory we aim to compute contain differential form data, they do not have deformation theory and so only the global version of the moduli problem exists.
 That is, we have to describe them globally as maps $y \colon * \longrightarrow \Hom_v(M,X)/\cDiff(M) = Y$, where $\Hom_v$ denotes a `concretified' version of the internal hom whereby families of differential forms on $M$ over a parameter space $U$ act only on tangent vectors along $M$ and not $U$.
 We present a general way to compute the deformation theory of such maps in cases where $X$ has an $\bbE_\infty$-group structure (Proposition~\ref{st: computing sym(a) in A//Diff(M) case}).
 This results in $L_\infty$-algebras $T(*/Y)$ over the Lie algebra of vector fields on $M$ which do not stem from $L_\infty$-algebroids.
 Among other examples, we compute the deformation theory of a gerbe with $1$-form connection (i.e.~with a connective structure) and prove that the resulting Lie 2-algebra is equivalent to the Lie 2-algebra of global sections of the Courant algebroid associated to the gerbe (Example~\ref{eg: deforming gerbe with connective structure}), thus recovering the main theorem of~\cite{Collier:Inf_symmetries_of_gerbes}.